protocolguild/documentation/docs/04-donate.md

 ## 4.3 Protocol Guild Pledge

-Protocol Guild's long-term mission is to make contributing to Ethereum L1 R&D economically rational on a risk-adjusted basis, while avoidinYou can see the projects that have already taken the pledge here: https://dune.com/protocolguild/protocol-guild#protocol-guild-pledgeg capture.
+Protocol Guild's long-term mission is to make contributing to Ethereum L1 R&D economically rational on a risk-adjusted basis, while avoiding capture.
 To get there, we aim to normalize that projects built on Ethereum donate 1% of their native token to the Protocol Guild.

 You can read about the Protocol Guild Pledge here:
 [https://tim.mirror.xyz/srVdVopOFhD_ZoRDR50x8n5wmW3aRJIrNEAkpyQ4_ng](https://tim.mirror.xyz/srVdVopOFhD_ZoRDR50x8n5wmW3aRJIrNEAkpyQ4_ng)